 Utility vehicles, also known as UTVs, are used in many different industries today as well as for recreation at home.
 They are a convenient way to travel on construction sites as well as carry materials to different parts of a work site.
 With various types of these vehicles available on the market and the differences in use, they are a common sight at many workplaces.
 While these vehicles are convenient to use, it is important to understand how to operate them safely.

 Utility Vehicle Incidents

 There is not a comprehensive source of information that collects injury and fatality statistics relating to the operation of utility vehicles.
 There are various reports of estimated injury and fatalities relating to the use of these machines.
 Enough incidents resulting in injuries occurred that the Consumer Product Safety Commission took notice and recommended changes to the designs of the machines.
 The CPSC received 428 reports of UTV-related incidents that occurred between January 2003 and December 2011.
 There were a total of 826 individuals involved in these reported incidents with 231 of them being fatalities.
 Most of the fatalities resulted from a rollover-type crash.

 Utility Vehicle Safety and Operation Best Practices

-- Only purchase and operate machines that are equipped with a roll-over protective system.
+- Only purchase and operate machines that are equipped with a roll-over protection system.